holmjohnii/weworked-api/resources/timesheets.md

 | comment    | The comment associated with the timesheet entry. |
 | isApproved    | Flag indicating if the timesheet entry was approved.
 1 = approved, 0 = not approved |

-## The timesheet clock object attribues:
+## The timesheet clock object attributes:
 | Attribute  | Description   |
 | ---------- | ------------- |
 | clockInOutId    | The unique identifier of the clock in and out activity. |